Leixlip: Leixlip Castle

-Built on a rock at the confluence of the River Liffey and the Rye Water, the central part of the castle dates from 1172, just after the Norman Invasion of 1171 and is one of the oldest continuously-inhabited buildings in Ireland, pre-dating Dublin Castle by 30 years.
+Built on a rock at the confluence of the River Liffey and the Rye Water, the central part of the castle dates from 1172, just after the Norman Invasion of 1171 and is one of the oldest continuously inhabited buildings in Ireland, pre-dating Dublin Castle by 30 years.
 It was used as a hunting base by King John when Lord of Ireland in 1185.
 It was not of major military importance but withstood a 4-day siege by the army of Edward Bruce in 1316.

 Leixlip and 809 acres around it (excluding the castle) were bought by William Conolly of nearby Castletown House for approximately £12,000 in 1728.
 The castle was bought by Conolly's nephew and heir, William James Conolly, in 1731.
 His family sold it in 1914.
 Various famous tenants of the Conollys in the castle included Archbishop Stone, the Protestant Primate (1750s), the Viceroy Lord Townshend (1770s), Lord Waterpark, and Baron de Robeck (who drowned at the Salmon Leap).
 In the 1920s it was the residence of the first French ambassador to the Irish Free State.
 In 1945 the castle was sold to William Kavanagh, prior to the purchase in 1958 by The Hon.
 Desmond Guinness.
 The castle features in the 1825 Gothic short story Leixlip Castle by Charles Maturin.

 Castletown House & The Wonderful Barn

 Located off the main street of nearby Celbridge, Castletown House is the first grand Palladian House in Ireland – the design of the building led to the construction of Leinster House and from thence to the White House in Washington, D.C.
 Begun in 1722 for Speaker William Conolly (1662–1729), Speaker of the Irish House of Commons, the lands and the house itself lie in Celbridge, however, there is also an entrance from Leixlip, hence there are two modern housing estates bearing the Castletown name, one in each town.
-To mark the eastern vista of Castletown a conical shaped building – The Wonderful Barn – was constructed in 1743 with the stairs ascending around the exterior of the building.
+To mark the eastern vista of Castletown a conical-shaped building – The Wonderful Barn – was constructed in 1743 with the stairs ascending around the exterior of the building.

 St. Catherine's Priory

-St. Catherine's Priory was acquired by judge Nicholas White, and was an important monastery in the Middle Ages.
+St. Catherine's Priory was acquired by judge Nicholas White.